amin-abualhassan/intro2ml-cw1/dt_coursework/README.md

 - Wrong Python / modules missing: activate the correct environment (Option A or B) and check `python --version`.
 - File not found: ensure `wifi_db/` exists and you are in the repo root.
-- Windows paths: use backslashes for the script path.